The topic of the day for the 12th Life Science Symposium taking place on 21 May 2026 at Naturalis, Leiden:

 - Nienke Mekkes, MSc: Machine learning to establish correlations between clinical and genetic data for improved diagnostics and predict clinical disease progression

+After each session there will be a discussion round hosted by our co-chairs Dr. Madeline Kavanagh and Dr. Marta Artola Perez de Azanza.
 We’ll wrap up the day with a closing ceremony and a reception with drinks, the perfect chance to network with peers and experts!

 More information about the Life Science Symposium 2026: